-The Thailand Board of Investment (BOI) is confident that the newly launched “SMART Visa” will encourage more investment in technology- and knowledge-based industries, which have seen high growth rate in the past two years.
-The “SMART Visa” will make it easier for expatriate, foreign experts and investors to work and invest in Thailand long-term.
+The Thailand Board of Investments is confident that the newly launched “SMART VISA” will encourage more investment in technology- and knowledge-based industries, which have seen a high growth rate in the past two years.
+The “SMART VISA” will make it easier for expatriates, foreign experts and investors to work and invest in Thailand long-term.

 The SMART Visa is a new visa category issued to foreigners working or investing in technology-based production activities and services as well as in the 10 targeted (S-Curve) industries: namely next-generation automotive; smart electronics; affluent medical and wellness tourism; agricultural and biotechnology; food for the future; automation and robotics; aerospace; biofuels and biochemical; digital economy and medical hub.